globaldothealth/adtl/docs/specification.md

 * **defaultDateFormat**: Default source date format, applied to all fields with either "date_" / "_date" in the field name or that have format date set in the JSON schema
+* **returnUnmatched**: Returns all values that are not able to be converted according to the provided rules and formats.
+For fields with [value mappings](#field-with-value-mapping), it is equivalent to using `ignoreMissingKeys`.
+Fields using [data transformation functions](#data-transformations-(apply)) will return a string describing the failed function and input values.

 ## Validation